 A restraining order can seem completely unfair.
 They are not decided by jury, unlike criminal trials, and so you must plead your case to a single judge, who may be biased against you.
 Even if you disagree with the ruling, you should always follow restraining the order restrictions as closely as possible.
 Neglecting to do so is illegal, and one accidental slip-up could quickly land you in jail.

 Thankfully, an arrest is not a prison sentence, nor should it be.
 You will be offered bail, and while it may seem like more than you can afford, we at Balboa Bail Bonds can offer you relief.
 One of our agents can make sure the bail is paid within 24 hours of your call, so that you can get back home as quickly as possible.
 On top of that, we only ask that you pay a small 10% premium, and we allow you to do so at a pace that works best for your budget.
-If you have been arrested for violating a restraining order, call us at (619) 760-2222 today.
+If you have been arrested for violating a restraining order, contact us by calling (619) 760-2222 today.

 In California, there are several kinds of restraining orders, each offering its own specifications.
 Knowing which one has been taken out on you can help you follow the restrictions, as well as fight it if you feel that the order is unfair.
 Some of the more common kinds of restraining orders are: